romanenko/covid19-safety-information/docs/docs/learn-more.md

 ## Contact the Authors

-Drop us a line to share share what you have built!
+Drop us a line to share what you have built!

 - [Jane Hyeseo Shin](https://github.com/janeshin059)
 - [Michael Romanenko](https://michael.romanenko.kg/)